MCA Records: The early years

-In 1937, the owner of Decca, E. R. Lewis, chose to split off the UK Decca company from the US company (keeping his US Decca holdings), fearing the financial damage that would arise for UK Companies if the emerging hostilities of Nazi Germany should lead to war – correctly foreseeing World War II.
-Lewis sold the remainder of his US Decca holdings when war did break out.
-US-based Decca Records kept the rights to the Decca name in North and South America and parts of Asia including Japan.
-UK Decca owned the rights to the Decca name in the rest of the world.
-After the war, British Decca formed a new US subsidiary, London Records.
+In 1962, MCA, a talent agency and television production company, entered the recorded music business with the acquisition of American Decca, which became a wholly owned subsidiary.
+As American Decca owned Universal Pictures, MCA was forced to exit the talent agency business in order to complete the merger.
+MCA assumed full ownership of Universal and made it into a top film studio, producing several hits.

+In 1966, MCA formed Uni Records and in 1967, purchased Kapp Records which was placed under Uni Records management.

-During this time, American Decca issued records outside North America on the Brunswick and Coral labels.
-In 1962, MCA acquired American Decca and became a wholly owned subsidiary.
-In 1967, Brunswick and Coral were replaced by the MCA label, which was used to release US Decca and Kapp label material outside North America.
+Brunswick and Coral were replaced by the new MCA label, which was used to release U.S. Decca and Kapp label material outside North America.
 Initial activity as MCA Records was based in London and MCA Records UK was formally launched on February 16, 1968.
 Among the early artists on the MCA label, around 1971, were groups Wishbone Ash, Osibisa, Stackridge and Budgie, and solo artists Tony Christie, Mick Greenwood and Roy Young.

 Early MCA UK releases were distributed by Decca, but moved to EMI in 1974.
-As the US division of MCA Records was not established until 1972, the earliest UK MCA Records material was released in the US on either Kapp or Decca.
+As the U.S. division of MCA Records was not established until 1972, the earliest UK MCA Records material was released in the U.S. on either Kapp or Decca.
 MCA UK also issued American Brunswick material on the MCA label until 1972, two years after MCA lost control of Brunswick, after which American Brunswick material was issued in the UK on the revived Brunswick label.
 Uni label material was issued on the Uni label worldwide.

 MCA Records formation in Canada and the United States

 In 1970, MCA reorganized its Canadian record company Compo Company Ltd. into MCA Records (Canada).
-In April 1970, former Warner Bros.
-Records president Mike Maitland joined MCA and initially served as Decca's general manager.
-Maitland was unsuccessful in his attempt to consolidate Warner Bros.
-Records with co-owned Atlantic Records which led to his departure from Warner.
+In April 1970, former Warner Records president Mike Maitland joined MCA and initially served as Decca's general manager.
+Maitland was unsuccessful in his attempt to consolidate Warner Records with co-owned Atlantic Records which led to his departure from Warner.

-In April 1971, Maitland supervised the consolidation of the New York-based Decca and Kapp labels plus the California-based Uni label into MCA Records based in Universal City, California, with Maitland serving as president.
+In April 1971, Maitland supervised the consolidation of the New York–based Decca and Kapp labels plus the California-based Uni label into MCA Records based in Universal City, California, with Maitland serving as president.
 The three labels maintained their identities for a short time, but were retired in favor of the MCA label in 1973.
-"Drift Away" by Dobie Gray became the final Decca pop label release in the U.S in 1973.
-Beginning the same year, the catalogs of Decca, Uni and Kapp were reissued in the US on the MCA label under the supervision of veteran Decca producer Milt Gabler.
+"Drift Away" by Dobie Gray became the final Decca pop label release in the U.S. in 1973.
+Beginning the same year, the catalogs of Decca, Uni and Kapp were reissued in the U.S. on the MCA label under the supervision of veteran Decca producer Milt Gabler.